pojntfx/hydrun/README.md

 Usage: hydrun [options...] <commands...>
   -a, --arch string   Processor architecture(s) to run on.
-Separate multiple values with commas. (default "amd64,arm64v8") -o, --os string     Operating system(s) to run on.
+Separate multiple values with commas. (default "amd64,arm64v8") -j, --jobs int      Max amount of arch/os combinations to run in parallel (default 1) -o, --os string     Operating system(s) to run on.
 Separate multiple values with commas. (default "debian")

 See https://github.com/pojntfx/hydrun for more information.